ammu993/Product-Analytics-Customer-Behavior/README.md

         WHEN event_name='purchase' THEN TIMESTAMP_MICROS(event_timestamp)
     END
       ) AS purchase_time,
-    --For device split in purchase session duration analysis --category
+    --For device split in purchase duration analysis --category
   FROM
     data_analytics.raw_events AS events